SixmonB/SixmonB/README.md

 # 💫 About Me:
-I'm an engineering student looking to build a career in games development.
+I'm a junior engineer looking to build a career in games development.
 Here are some of my personal and university projects

 ## 🌐 Socials: